 Your driver’s license may be suspended if you receive too many traffic violations in short periods of time.
 Also, if you fail to pay any traffic fines that have suffered for an extended period of time, your driver’s license and vehicle registration may be suspended.
 The violations that may lead to the suspension of your driving privileges are generally the same across the United States.
 However, it important to reach out to the South Carolina DMV for clarification if you have questions about the specifics of your suspension.

-How Does SR22 Insurance Restore Driving Privileges In South Carolina?
+How Does SR22 Insurance Restore Driving Privileges in SC?

 If your driver’s license is revoked or restricted, filing an SR22 certificate is the only way to get your driving privileges reinstated.
 The SR22 filing provides South Carolina residents with a reputable way to move on from their driving suspensions.
 The SR22 certificate allows for a temporary or conditional license to be issued to applicants who have been accepted by the state’s DMV.
 Using this conditional license, drivers looking to reinstate their driving privilege can continue driving legally, pay their insurance, and eventually have their driver’s license reinstated.